Depth-Weighted Detection of Behaviours of Risk in People with Dementia using Cameras: Methods

 \subsection{Behaviours of Risk Detection}

-Spatio-temporal convolutional autoencoders (3DCAE) learn to reconstruct the input videos by minimizing the reconstruction error during training.
-The intuition is that 3DCAE is trained to reconstruct only normal instances.
-During testing, normal instances will have a lower reconstruction error, while instances with high reconstruction error are treated as anomalies (behaviours of risk in our case).
-Previously, a customized 3DCAE was used to detect behaviours of risk from data from one participant and a single camera \cite{khan2022unsupervised, mishra2023privacy}.
-However, previous approaches showed high false positives due to obstruction caused by activities such as crowded scenes, large objects, or other events happening near the camera due to reasons described in Section \ref{sec_introduction}.
-Such instances are extremely common in normal day-to-day activities happening in care units.
+In our previous work \cite{khan2022unsupervised, mishra2023privacy}, we used a customized spatio-temporal convolutional autoencoder (3DCAE) to detect behaviours of risk from data from one participant and a single camera.
+3DCAE learned to reconstruct the input videos with normal behaviour during training.
+Hence, during testing, normal instances were expected to have a lower reconstruction error, while instances with high reconstruction error were treated as anomalies (behaviours of risk in our case).
+However, it showed high false positives due to sensitivity to activities such as crowded scenes, large objects, or other events happening near the camera due to reasons described in Section \ref{sec_introduction}.
 As such, there was a need to handle this issue to make the method suitable for real-world deployment.
-Hence in this work, we propose a novel depth-weighted loss function to train a convolutional autoencoder, depCAE, where the depth of the pixels is used as a weight factor to enforce equivalent importance to both behaviours of risk and non-behaviours of risk events happening far and near the camera.
-It is hypothesized that the weighted-depth loss function will lead to a reduction in false positives in this problem.
-We also propose a new method to determine the threshold for detecting behaviours of risk as anomalies using the abnormal non-behaviours of risk activities in the training set as outliers.
+Hence in this work, we propose a novel depth-weighted loss, where the depth of the pixels is used as a weight factor to enforce equivalent importance to both behaviours of risk and non-behaviours of risk events happening far and near the camera.
+It is hypothesized that the weighted-depth loss will lead to a reduction in false positives.
+The proposed approach consists of the novel depth-weighted loss and utilizing the training outliers to determine the threshold.